prakharmrsl/easypcceo.github.io/pages/best-1440p-gaming-monitors/best-1440p-gaming-monitors.md

 ## 3 Things to Consider BEFORE You Buy a 1440p Gaming Monitor

 * **Do you have the hardware?:** While 1440p gaming is awesome, not everyone can experience the luxury.
-First of all, it can be pretty darn expensive.
-First of all, you have to buy a 1440p monitor.
+First of all, it can be pretty darn expensive, as you have to buy a 1440p monitor.

 This is only the beginning.